 The anthracite coal region of Pennsylvania has been an immigration destination for generations.
 In the 1850s, Irish immigrants came to the region, fleeing famine and seeking better economic opportunities.
 Upon their arrival, many found work in the area’s anthracite coal mines, facing poverty and discrimination.
 Immigrants were relegated to the lowest paying, most dangerous and physically demanding jobs.
-They were painted as lazy, drunk, or dangerous.
+They were painted as lazy, drunk, and dangerous.
 A generation later, another wave of immigrants arrived, this time from Eastern and Southern Europe.
 This group, who also found work in the mines, encountered similar difficulties, though language barriers compounded problems.
 It was common to see communities divided along ethnic lines, with tension often high between groups.
 The descendants of these early immigrant communities remain a significant presence in the Anthracite Region.

 Today, the region is experiencing another wave of immigration, as people flock to Northeastern Pennsylvania from places like Central and South America as well as the Caribbean Islands.
 Contemporary immigrants face nearly the same troubles as their counterparts a century before.
 Steady, safe, well-paying work is difficult to find.
 Language sometimes presents a barrier.
 Discrimination and anti-immigrant sentiments persist.